mikebl71/websms-connector-tescoie/README.md

 Build
 =====

-Gradle handles the remote maven dependency for the WebSMS API automatically.
+Build the connector by running `./gradlew clean assemble` on Linux or `gradlew.bat clean assemble` on Windows.

-Simply build the connector by running `./gradlew clean assemble` on Linux or `gradlew.bat clean assemble` on Windows.
+Gradle should handle all remote dependencies automatically.

 You can also import this project into Android Studio.